cjerrington/cjerrington.github.io/src/posts/2023/2023-01-29-dockerize-luanti.md

     restart: unless-stopped
 ```

-This docker file will create a container for ~~Minetest~~ Luaniti mapping your local path for game data to the container location.
+This docker file will create a container for ~~Minetest~~ Luanti mapping your local path for game data to the container location.
 It'll create a new world called minetest and bind to the port 30000.
 Next update your volume paths for the data folder, we'll need this in a little bit.
 Now run docker compose to pull the image and create the server.
 While that is working download your client so we can connect here in a moment.

 ```shell
 docker compose up -d